Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Oktober 2024 15.31.09 UTC
+- WIB: Kamis, 24 Oktober 2024 16.26.24 UTC
-- WITA: Kamis, 24 Oktober 2024 16.31.09 UTC
+- WITA: Kamis, 24 Oktober 2024 17.26.24 UTC
-- WIT: Kamis, 24 Oktober 2024 17.31.09 UTC
+- WIT: Kamis, 24 Oktober 2024 18.26.24 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: attitude
+Kategori: technology